An introduction to my Somatic Integrity framework: What it is & how it helps you be a more impactful public speaker.

 How do you develop Somatic Integrity?

-Somatic Integrity is one of a number of frameworks I use in my strategic speaker coaching work.
-Here are three of the dimensions we work with to develop a practice.
+Here are three dimensions we work with to develop a SI practice.

 A client of mine with ADHD was terrified she would speak too fast and stuff everything up.
 Her initial rehearsals came across as overly contained as she tried to project who she thought she “should” be.
 When you have been told all your life that you fidget too much, and you have a lot going on in your nervous system, it’s hard to trust that your body could help you on stage.
 It’s not an easy thing to “be with” your body, so it took time, but once this speaker could let her bodily feelings be there, she relaxed and we got to see more of her.
 Speaking became more effortless for her and more enjoyable for us as the audience.